about me

 Other activities have included chairing the Two Towers tenants’ cooperative in Bermondsey (which managed the tower blocks pictured above).
 I have also been the chair of the Community and Youth Worker’s Union (now part of Unite), served on the editorial board of Youth and Policy and been a Resident Friend at Westminster Quaker Meeting House.

-Since 2019, I have lived in South Ronaldsay (part of the Orkney Islands) and am involved in developing a community-led affordable rental cohousing initiative (Hope Cohousing).
-It will be the first such development in the UK.
+Since 2019, I have lived in a farm cottage close to the village of St Margaret’s Hope, South Ronaldsay (part of the Orkney Islands).
+While rather different to living in East London, we share some of the same problems, such as fuel poverty and major housing shortages.
+One of the projects I am involved in is seeking to establish a community-led affordable rental cohousing initiative (Hope Cohousing).
+If we succeed, it will be the first in the UK.

 Opening photograph by Richard Hills